OJEN’s 20th Anniversary

 Highlights from the last 20 years

 The Ontario Justice Education Network (OJEN) is incorporated with Ontario’s three Chief Justices, Chief Justice Roy McMurtry, Chief Justice Patrick LeSage, Chief Justice Brian Lennox, as its founding directors.

-The first Summer Law Institute (SLI) is held in Toronto, and 30,000 students visit Ontario courthouses as part of OJEN’s Courtrooms & Classrooms program.
+30,000 students visit Ontario courthouses as part of OJEN’s Courtrooms & Classrooms program.

 The Ontario Trillium Foundation funds OJEN’s outreach to specific communities of youth, including Indigenous, newcomer, racialized and Francophone youth.

 OJEN’s pilot justice education project with the Toronto Community Housing Corporation becomes an ongoing outreach program for youth living in TCHC communities; a new partnership with Nishnawbe-Aski Legal Services provides youth-focused justice education programs on Circuit Court visits to Indigenous communities in northwestern Ontario.